Kodjovi Obilalé: 2010 African Cup of Nations shooting

 On 8 January, a bus carrying the Togo national football team to the African Cup of Nations was fired at by a group of rebel terrorists from Cabinda Province, Angola, just after they had crossed the Congo border.
 Obilalé was one of the two players who were reported to have bullet wounds.
 Defender Serge Akakpo, was the other player confirmed to have been shot.
 The driver of the bus was killed during the attack, and the assistant coach and a spokesperson later died from their wounds.
 Later, Obilalé was reported dead by some sources including MSNBC.com; such reports were later dismissed by his club GSI Pontivy in a press announcement, stating the player was undergoing surgery in South Africa instead.
 Later reports indicated that Obilalé's condition had improved following the shootout, and that he was "recovering well."

 In March 2010, Obilalé returned to France to continue his rehabilitation at the Kerpape centre in Lorient; later in July, he confirmed that, as a result of the shooting, he was still suffering serious walking problems, and that he did not think about playing football anymore.
 Obilalé's rehabilitation was funded by FIFA, the Togo government and the French Football Federation, and the goalkeeper complained that "the only institution that did not help me, it is the Confederation of African Football".

 On 30 July 2010, his contract with French football club Pontivy expired, and he stated that he had serious financial issues.
 He also announced his intention of denouncing the Togo Football Federation, on the grounds that it had neglected his situation.
 These concerns were also raised by a number of other former fellow players, including international teammate Emmanuel Adebayor, who, according to Obilalé, regularly calls him and helps him financially on his own.

-On 26 July 2010, Obilalé was given the honour of taking the kick-off during a friendly game between FC Lorient and Stade Rennais F.C., which was organized to raise funds for the rehabilitation facility where he had recovered.
+On 26 July 2010, Obilalé was given the honour of taking the kick-off during a friendly game between Lorient and Rennes, which was organized to raise funds for the rehabilitation facility where he had recovered.
 The game was attended by more than 3,000 people.

 Obilalé has since earned a diploma in special education, and works in the field of youth rehabilitation for Lorient association Remise en Jeu.
 In 2015, he published an autobiography, Un destin foudroyé ("A Destiny Struck").